TandsPM/quizBusters/THEPLAN.md

 * Simulate the working world where you do not always get to completely cherry pick your team, stack or product features
 * Practice demoing an app to help prepare for the final project and employer interviews

+### Requirements:
+* ES6 for server-side (NodeJS) code

+* NodeJS

+* Express:
+    * RESTful routes

+* One or more CSS or UI "framework"s:
+    * jQuery
+    * A CSS preprocessor such as SASS, Stylus, or PostCSS for styling -- or CSS Custom properties and no CSS preprocessor

+* PostgreSQL and pg (with promises) for DBMS

+* git for version control

 # THE PLAN:

 ### MVD Features